-In developing the risk assessment, Primary Gold completed risk workshops and prepared a risk register which incorporates the ToR identified risks, stakeholder and regulator feedback on the Draft EIS, EIS Supplement, NT EPA site visit and other relevant risks identified through the risk assessment process.
+In developing the risk assessment, Primary Gold completed risk workshops and prepared a risk register which incorporates the ToR identified risks, stakeholder and regulator feedback on the Draft EIS and other relevant risks identified through the risk assessment process.

 All new employees, contractors and visitors to Primary Gold's site will be inducted using an induction checklist.
 Adherence to company environmental policies and procedures is required.